tysonwu/paper-replication/README.md

 # paper-replication
- Trying to replicate results from a paper on momentum of cryptocurrency
+ Replicating results and findings from the paper "Risks and Returns of Cryptocurrency by Liu & Tsyvinski (2018).

+ Their original paper is available at https://economics.yale.edu/sites/default/files/files/Faculty/Tsyvinski/cryptoreturns%208-7-2018.pdf